Kenny2github/skule-bylaws/bylaw-3.md

 1. A Member who currently holds a seat on the Board of Directors may not seek another seat with the same term without first resigning their current seat.
 1. Members shall not be nominated for more than one (1) Board of Directors position.
 1. A Member shall be considered nominated upon submitting a completed Nomination Package to the Engineering Society Office, no later than the close of the Nomination Period, which shall include:
-   1. The Member's name, student number, contact information, and signature; and
+   1. The Member's name, student number, contact information, and signature;
-   1. The names, student numbers, and signatures of ten (10) Nominators, all of whom shall be from the same constituency represented by the Director position.
+   1. The names, student numbers, and signatures of ten (10) Nominators, all of whom shall be from the same constituency represented by the Director position; and
+   1. A letter in accordance with Section 24(8) of ONCA attesting their consent to act as a director of the corporation if elected.
 1. The Campaign Period shall:
    1. Commence between twenty four (24) and seventy-two (72) hours after the ACM; and
    1. Be between two (2) and three (3) business days (inclusive) in length.